-This event is presented ONLINE ONLY.
-After webinar, all participants will receive a link to recorded session and downloadable materials for review.
+This event was presented ONLINE.
+Participants should have received a link to recorded session and downloadable materials for review.

 All written, presented and recorded content provided by RHAWA for this course are for the use of the participants enrolled in the course.
 Copyrighted course content may not be further disseminated.

 Formal legal advice and review is recommended prior to selection and use of this information.
 RHAWA does not represent your selection or execution of this information as appropriate for your specific circumstance.
 The material contained and represented herein, although obtained from reliable sources, is not considered legal advice or to be used as a substitution for legal counsel.